#IVITEB – I’m voting in this election because…

 #VoteBidenHarris | #VoteBlueDownBallot

-* Be sure to read the other posts in the #IVITEB series on IV Words.
-Despite the numbering system, they are not in any particular order.
+Please be sure to read the other posts in the #IVITEB series on IV Words:

 Thanks for following.
 If you’re pickin’ up what I’m layin’ down, please consider buying IV Words a cuppa joe.